Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Affine Pl ucker formulas

 In what follows, we always assume $A$ to be versal in codimension 2.
-For instance, every non-dual defect set in $\Z^2$ and every set containing $4\cdot($simplex of volume 1) is versal. \begin{rem} It would be interesting to obtain more accurate sufficient conditions of versality in a small codimension and prove its mototonicity similarly to the monotonicity of non-dual defectiveness (if a subset of $A\subset L$ is not dual defect and is not contained in a proper affine sublattice of $L$, then $A$ is not dual defect as well, see \cite{Edcg}).
+For instance, every non-dual defective set in $\Z^2$ and every set containing $4\cdot($simplex of volume 1) is versal. \begin{rem} It would be interesting to obtain more accurate sufficient conditions of versality in small codimension and prove its mototonicity similarly to the monotonicity of non-dual defectiveness (if a subset of a finite set $A$ in the lattice $L$ is not dual defective and is not contained in a proper affine sublattice of $L$, then $A$ is not dual defective as well, see \cite{Edcg}).
 One obvious but weak version of monotonicity is as follows: $A\subset L$ will be called {\it $k$-strongly versal}, if it is versal, and every polynomial $g\in\C[L]$, such that $\dim_\C \C[L]/I_g\leqslant k$, admits $f\in\C^A$, such that $I_g=I_f$.
 If a $k$-strongly versal $A$ is not contained in a proper affine sublattice of $L$ and is contained in $B$, then $B$ is $(k-1)$-strongly versal. \end{rem}

-In what follows, we also always assume that $A\subset L$ is simple in edges (\cite{vladlen}), i.e. $A$ is the set of lattice points in a lattice polytope, whose every edge is contained in $n-1$ facets, and the $n-1$ external normal covectors to these facets form a part of a basis in $(\Z^n)^*$.
+In what follows, we also always assume that $A\subset L$ is simple in edges (\cite{vladlen}), i.e. $A$ is the set of lattice points in a lattice polytope, such that every edge is contained in $n-1$ facets, and the $n-1$ external normal covectors to these facets form a part of a basis in $(\Z^n)^*$.
 Geometrically, this means that the $A$-toric variety $X_A$ has at most isolated singularities.
 This assumption is similar to versality of $A$ in codimension 2 with respect to singularities at infinity, see the proposition below.